implico/sass-core/README.md

 # SASS-core

 A SASS-based framework with useful mixins.
-Originally a part of the [frontend-starter] framework.
+Originally a part of the [Frontend-starter][frontend-starter] framework.

 ## Features
 * [media queries with Breakpoint library][sass-breakpoint], configurable breakpoints